Philippines Bans Chinese-Run Online Gambling Operations

 Mr. Marcos said the complete ban of these gaming sites will solve multiple problems that the Philippines is facing.

-He directed the nation’s gaming agency to wind down and end operations of POGOs by year’s end, receiving loud applause and a standing ovation in the Philippine Congress.
+He directed the nation’s gaming agency to wind down and end operations of POGOs by year’s end, and received loud applause and a standing ovation in the Philippine Congress.
 He also instructed labor and economic officials to find alternative employment for Filipino workers who will be affected by the shutdown.

-In 2022, the Philippines shut down at least 214 illegal Chinese offshore gambling sites during a government crackdown, deporting the first six of nearly 400 detained Chinese workers.
+In 2022, the Philippines shut down at least 214 illegal Chinese offshore gambling sites during a government crackdown and deported the first six of nearly 400 detained Chinese workers.

-He also said that the Philippines wanted to settle these disputes via diplomatic means.
+The Philippines wants to settle these disputes via diplomatic means, he said.

-“Proper diplomatic channels and mechanisms under the rules-based international order remain the only acceptable means of settling disputes,” he said.
+“Proper diplomatic channels and mechanisms under the rules-based international order remain the only acceptable means of settling disputes,” Mr. Marcos said.

 Last week, U.S. national security adviser Jake Sullivan said the United States “will do what is necessary” to ensure that Manila maintains its resupply missions in the Second Thomas Shoal.